MicrosoftDocs/dynamics-365-unified-operations-public/financials/general-ledger/financial-dimensions.md

 # required metadata

 title: Financial dimensions
-description: This article explains the different types of financial dimensions and how they are set up.
+description: This topic describes the various types of financial dimensions and how they are set up.
 author: RobinARH
 manager: AnnBe
 ms.date: 04/04/2017